Skip to main content

 How to Negotiate a Car Price Like a Pro: An Insider's Guide

-After years of negotiating car deals professionally, I can tell you this: the dealership is not trying to rip you off.
-They are trying to maximize profit on every transaction, which is exactly what any business does.
-The difference is that most buyers walk in without understanding how dealership pricing actually works, and that information gap is where money gets left on the table.
+After years of negotiating car deals professionally, I can tell you this: a dealership is a business with legitimate margin goals, and most buyers walk in without understanding how dealership pricing actually works.
+That information gap makes the full structure harder to evaluate.

 Here is what you need to know to close that gap.